div0ky/spurlock-dot-dev/content/blog/building-enterprise-software-lessons.md

 readingTime: 8
 ---

-After nearly five years of building Evergreen—a comprehensive enterprise platform that handles CRM, business intelligence, call center operations, and client portals—I've accumulated a wealth of lessons that I wish I'd known from day one.
+After nearly five years of building Evergreen - a comprehensive enterprise platform that handles CRM, business intelligence, call center operations, and client portals—I've accumulated a wealth of lessons that I wish I'd known from day one.

 ## 1. Start with the Data Model

 The single most important decision you'll make is your data model.
-Everything else—UI, features, integrations—can be changed relatively easily.
+Everything else - UI, features, integrations—can be changed relatively easily.
 Your core data model cannot.

 Spend the time upfront to really understand: